Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 Now we have a raw image which we could hopefully convert to a partition file...

 To convert it to a partition file we will make use of `mkfs` command.
-As we have put in the extension of file as `.4fs`, we will be converting this to an [ext4](https://en.wikipedia.org/wiki/Ext4) (file) partition.
+As we have put in the extension of file as `.4fs`, we will be converting this to an <a href="https://en.wikipedia.org/wiki/Ext4">ext4</a> (file) partition.

 <pre>
 <code>